griverorz/westraining-R/README.md

 ## Advanced R

-The class is adapted to the necessities of statistical programmers and two main topics.
+The class is adapted to the necessities of statistical programmers and covers two main topics.
 First, object-oriented programming using S3 and S4 classes and package development.

 The class draws heavily from: